 a) without overtime remuneration for preventing natural disasters and/or eliminating their consequences;

-b) with adequate overtime remuneration for preventing industrial accidents and/or eliminating their consequences.
+b) with overtime remuneration for preventing industrial accidents and/or eliminating their consequences.

 8. In the situation referred in paragraph 5 of the given Article employing pregnant women, women having recently given birth, breastfeeding mothers, persons with disabilities or minors, and legal representatives (support-givers) of disabled persons to work overtime without their consent shall be prohibited.